mattrglobal/bbs-signatures/README.md

 - `NODE_JS_MODULE` - Use native node module, ensure [@mattrglobal/node-bbs-signatures](https://github.com/mattrglobal/node-bbs-signatures) is installed
 - `WASM` - Use the wasm module

+**Note** Previous releases of this library supported an asm.js compilation for usage in react native environments, however this has been deprecated due to performance issues.

 ## Usage